Mobilizing donors for the safeguarding of the intangible cultural heritage helps UNESCO to strengthen the scope and impact of its programmes.

 Donors are also encouraged to lend qualified personnel to the Secretariat of the Convention to assist it in carrying out its tasks, for a specific period of time during which they retain their employment relationship with the releasing institutions.

-Supporting us by this means: Azerbaijan, China and Italy
+Supported us by this means: Azerbaijan, China, Italy and Singapore

 3 - Funds-in-Trust